Italy is one of the world’s top tourist destinations, and from the minute you set foot there, you’ll understand why.

-- Here are a couple hotel/B&B options under $100 per night (my personal limit):
+- If you’re looking for inspiration on where to stay in Rome, here are a couple of hotel/B&B options under $100 per night (my personal limit):

 - Alternatively, here are a few Airbnbs that caught my eye.
 The one I stayed at is no longer available, unfortunately, or I would add that to the list.
 Don’t forget you can get $40 off your first Airbnb booking if you click this link first!

 - Here’s a cute little loft from $82/night.